yuval-a/ZOE/README.md

 	]
 }
 ```
+### `ZOE.render`
+The `ZOE` global object also exposes a global `render` function, that can receive a "prototype element" as the first argument, a data context as the second argument, and returns a rendered component.

 ### Styling the components
 You can use the `classes` property in the template and then style normally using style classes.